matthewgream/libiotdata/README.md

 frequently updated fields (position, datetime, radiation) are placed in Presence Byte 1 and only add to the packet when present.

-Note that the weather station variant uses the ENVIRONMENT and WIND bundle types (see Section 8.2 and 8.12) rather than their individual component types.
+Note that the weather station variant uses the ENVIRONMENT, WIND, RAIN and RADIATION bundle types (see Sections 8.3, 8.12, 8.16, 8.20) rather than their individual component types.
 See Section 8 for a discussion of when to use bundled vs individual field types.

 ### Custom Variant Maps